AgentHackerYT/vadapav.mov-app/README.md

 ## Download
 - Input directory id or directory url
 - Select the files you want to download
+## Stream
+- Input directory id or directory url
+- Select the file from the dropbox which you would like to watch
 #### NOTE: URL/ID should contain final files and not directories
 # Preview
 ## Downloading